-Jet lag is a physiological condition that upsets our body's circadian (daily) rhythms, it is therefore classified as a circadian rhythm disorder.
+It is a physiological condition that results from a disruption in the body's circadian rhythms, also known as the body clock.
+It is seen as a circadian rhythm disorder.

 What are circadian rhythms?

 Circadian rhythms, or the body clock, are 24-hour cycles in the biochemical, physiological, and behavioral processes of our bodies.
 They regulate daily activities, such as sleep, waking, eating, and body temperature regulation.

 Jet lag appears to involve a disruption in two separate but linked groups of neurons in the brain.
 These neurons are part of a structure called the suprachiasmatic nucleus (SCN).
 The SCN is located below the hypothalamus at the base of the brain.